-There are no published studies addressing the use of Celera Dual Layer or Celera Dual Membrane for wound treatment.
+There are few published studies addressing the use of Celera Dual Layer or Celera Dual Membrane for wound treatment.
 Therefore, it is not possible to conclude whether Celera Dual Layer or Celera Dual Membrane has beneficial effect on health outcomes.

-Celera[TM] Dual Membrane and Celera[TM] Dual Layer (Nvision Biomedical Technologies, Inc.) is an Extracellular Matrix (ECM) are products that are minimally manipulated human amniotic and/or chorionic membrane products derived from placental tissues that retain the structural and functional characteristics of the tissues.
+Celera[TM] Dual Membrane and Celera[TM] Dual Layer (Nvision Biomedical Technologies, Inc.) are minimally manipulated human amniotic and/or chorionic membrane products derived from placental tissues that retain the structural and functional characteristics of the tissues.
 These products are intended to serve as a wound cover or skin substitute for cutaneous wounds.